mohatshim-khan/urlshortenapp/README.md

-# Url Shorten App system for creating short url for any url
+# Url Shorten Application for creating short url.

 It is a demo project for demonstrating a usefull application using codeigniter framework.